Capra aegagrus hircus

 Date of Birth: April 2010

-Bill was born on a farm in Greeneville, Tennessee.
-He was donated to the WNC Nature Center in February 2011.
-Bill’s coat is white, and he is much more tolerant than Ted when it comes to letting people feel his luscious locks.
+Bill was born on a farm in Greeneville, Tennessee and came to the WNC Nature Center in February 2011.
+Bill’s coat is white.

 Date of Birth: March 2010